-When the KLP Power Supply is in the RS 232 echo mode it returns all data received from the host controller.
-The KLP Power Supply provides two additional options that allow handshake communication: the Prompt method and the XON XOFF method.
-In standard echo mode the controller must verify that each character is echoed back by the KLP.
-As shown in Figure 8-1, there are times when the KLP does not echo back the character from the controller, requiring that the controller resend the character.
-By using the handshake options (prompt and XON XOFF) the host controller can ensure that serial data interrupts occurring after parsing of the incoming message do not result in lost data.
+The KLP Power Supply provides two additional options that allow handshake-style communication: the prompt method and the XON XOFF method.
+In the standard implementation of echo mode the controller must verify that each character sent is echoed back by the KLP.
+However, as can be seen in Figure 8-1, there are times when the KLP does not echo back the character sent from the controller, requiring that the controller resend the character.
+By using the handshake options (prompt and XON XOFF) the host computer can ensure that the serial data interrupts occurring after parsing of the incoming message do not result in lost data.

-Figure 8-1 illustrates the default echo mode, the prompt method and the XON XOFF method described in the following paragraphs.
+Figure 8-1 illustrates the default echo mode, the prompt method and the XON XOFF methods described in the following paragraphs.